Chocolate Cream Cheese Cookies

 Hehe.
 Yup!
 I almost never refrigerate cookie dough any more!
 Thanks Aleta!

-Your step by step pictures and directions will make making these chocolate cream cheese cookies super easy.
+Your step by step pictures and directions made making these chocolate cream cheese cookies super easy.
+They are really good and everyone loved them.

 Thanks Kelly!